-4 Signs It's a Bad Idea to Quit Your Job — SitePoint
+4 Signs It’s a Bad Idea to Quit Your Job — SitePoint

 It doesn’t matter if these companies are hiring.

 Ask your co-workers to make an introduction via LinkedIn or, if you’re concerned about privacy, send these second-degree connections an InMail to introduce yourself.
-Here’s a template you can customize.
+Here’s a template you can customize — just substitute the bold elements.

-I’m [friends] with [mutual contact].
-I’d love your advice on […].
+I’m friends with mutual contact.
+I’d love your advice on ….
 Can I take you to lunch this week?

 Let me know what works best for you.

-[First + Last Name]
+First + Last Name

 You’ll want to identify the five types of co-workers you would need in your inner circle if you received a position at their company.
 Then, when you’re ready, take them to lunch.
 Ask them about the things you need to do to earn a job at their company.
 While you’re chatting, look for ways you can add value.